 Attendance is crucial in Greek class.
-When you are absent, you miss opportunities to read, hear, and speak Latin, to interact with your fellow students, to participate in class activities, and to learn through the instructor's explanations and feedback.
+When you are absent, you miss opportunities to read, hear, and speak Greek, to interact with your fellow students, to participate in class activities, and to learn through the instructor's explanations and feedback.
 You may occasionally, however, need to miss a class for illness or other reasons.
 Thus you will not be penalized for your first three absences, whatever the reason for them.
 If you miss more than three classes, however, your grade or status in the class will be affected according to the following parameters:

-- For your fourth absence, your attendance grade for the semester will drop to 95%. - For absences five and above, your attendance grade will drop five percent for each absence (to 90%, then 85%, etc.).
+• For absences four and above, your attendance grade will drop five percent for each absence (to 95%, then 90%, etc.).

-Normally, the three-absence cushion should account for matters outside of your control that would keep you from attending class, so the fifth one, even if it could be excusable on its own, serves as the consequence for classes missed previously that were within your control, and it underscores the importance of your being present: any absence, for whatever the reason, detracts from your learning in the class.
+Normally, the three-absence cushion should account for matters outside of your control that would keep you from attending class, so the fourth one, even if it could be excusable on its own, serves as the consequence for classes missed previously that were within your control, and it underscores the importance of your being present: any absence, for whatever the reason, detracts from your learning in the class.
 However, I recognize that a person can, at times, run into circumstances that can keep her or him out of class on several occasions without any fault on the student's part.
 If your first three absences were all due to debilitating or contagious illness, family emergency, mandatory religious obligation, or participation in an authorized College activity (for any of which I may require documentation), I would be willing to consider not penalizing you for a fourth absence either, if that also was precipitated by one of those circumstances.
-For absences beyond the first three that you believe should be excused, you should contact me beforehand if you are in position to know about the absence is the result of an emergency, you should notify me within three days of the missed class.
+For absences beyond the first three that you believe should be excused, you should contact me beforehand if you are in position to know about the absences in advance (such as if you have a mandatory religious or College obligation); if the absence is the result of an emergency, you should notify me within three days of the missed class.
 Please speak with me if you have a different reason for your absence that you think may be excusable.
 I will be the sole arbiter as to whether an absence will be considered excused.
 Further details: